About Swedish Medical Center

 The ability of Swedish's Radiation Oncology Department to meet the market's growing demand for Intensity Modulated Radiation Therapy (IMRT) and Stereotactic Radiosurgery (SRS) has been greatly enhanced by the addition of a new Siemens Primus accelerator; an upgrade of the ADAC treatment planning system; replacement of the stereotactic radiosurgery equipment with Radionics X-Knife and X-Plan; and the addition of quality assurance equipment for the physics and dosimetry program.

-Mary M. White has served as president and chief executive officer of Swedish Medical Center since January 1996.
+Richard Hammett is the president and chief executive officer of Swedish Medical Center.

 Swedish was established in 1905 as a tuberculosis sanitorium.
 By 1956 the facility had changed its name to Swedish Hospital and turned its focus to general healthcare, as medication had significantly reduced the number of tuberculosis cases in the U.S. During the 1960s, a six-story main building was completed, which brought the bed capacity to 238.
 Renovation continued in the 1960s, and the addition of four patient-care floors raised the patient capacity to 328.
 In the 1980s, Swedish built two of the four existing medical office plazas, along with a Critical Care Unit, which won a national award for its design.